docker/docs/engine/security/trust/trust_delegation.md

 ## Managing Delegations in a Notary Server

-Docker Content Trust handles initiating a repository with trust data for you, including rotating low level keys like the target and the snapshot key to the remote Notary server.
+DCT handles initiating a repository with trust data for you, including rotating low level keys like the target and the snapshot key to the remote Notary server.
 This is all done the first time you add a delegation public key to the Notary server.

-When initiating a repository you will need the key and the passphrase of a local Notary Canonical Root Key.
+When initiating a repository, you will need the key and the passphrase of a local Notary Canonical Root Key.
 If you have not initiated a repository before, and therefore don't have a Notary root key, `$ docker trust` will create one for you.